chmullig/filereadingtoy/README.md

  caching.
 To be safe I reboot the (Virtual) machine after each test run.

 ### Data File
 `generateData.py` to generate about 2GB of integegers.
-One int per line.
+One int between 0 and 1000
+per line, 531723486 lines.
 	-rw-rw-r-- 1 ec2-user ec2-user 2.0G Nov 16 04:29 data.txt

 ### Results